brica001/nucleation/README.md

 # nucleation

-In this program we will be using scypi's odeint to sovle for the concentrations of capsid formation in a solution as a functon of time.
+In this program we will be using scypi's odeint to solve for the concentrations of capsid formation in a solution as a functon of time.

+##dCn/dt=J(n-1)-J(n)

 We are building a capsid of size q=72 subunits with a critical concentration Ccmc=0.2*10**(-6)Moles